sea-lab/sea-lab.github.io/README.md

 ```

-If you enter other values they silently won't show up on people page.
+If you enter other values they won't show up on people page (silently, with no errors).

 ### Updating the website
-Number of builds (published updates) per day is limited, so test and check your changes before publishing locally.
-To do that use `bundle exec jekyll serve`
+Number of builds (published updates) per day is limited, so try to test and check your changes before publishing locally first.
+To try the site on your machine use `bundle exec jekyll serve`.

 ### Updating styleseets